 This Castle Street restaurant offers rodizio-style pizza for indecisive diners.
-That means you can pay a fixed price of either £10.95 or £15.95 and enjoy unlimited pizza slices brought direct to your table until they can’t bring anymore, or you can’t eat anymore.
+That means you can pay a fixed price of either £10.95 or £15.95 and enjoy unlimited pizza slices brought directly to your table until they can’t bring anymore, or you can’t eat anymore.

-Santa Maluco serves freshly baked 18’ pizza’s straight from the oven, with delectable toppings including a classic margherita, the veggie-friendly Green House (aubergine, courgette, peppers, spinach, tomato and goats cheese), shredded duck with spring onions and, our favourite, the BBQ club – pulled pork, marinated chicken and red onion on a BBQ base.
+Santa Maluco serves freshly baked 18’ pizza’s straight from the oven, with delectable toppings including a classic Margherita, the veggie-friendly Green House (aubergine, courgette, peppers, spinach, tomato and goats cheese), shredded duck with spring onions and, our favourite, the BBQ club – pulled pork, marinated chicken and red onion on a BBQ base.

 Oh, and did we mention they do a dessert pizza stuffed with chocolate, smarties and cream?

 2 Castle St L2 ONA